Splinterjke/ApidogJsonParser/README.md

 # ApidogJsonParser
 Json parser for dumped messages from apidog.ru
-Builds HTML page for parsed messages and handles "<ul>" list for virtualization with clusterize.js
+Builds HTML page for parsed messages and handles \<ul\> list for virtualization with clusterize.js